AaronWongNSC/aaronwongnsc.github.io/_posts/2020-4-23-First-Post.md

 title: My First Github Blog Post
 tags: Test
 category: Something
+published: True
 ---

 In theory, this is going to work.
+I'm still playing with this.

 https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/